tkestack/tke/docs/design-proposals/control-plane-scale.md

 ## Limitation

-1. `master[0]` from `global` cluster can't get scale down, since Tkestack doesn't have built-in `storage class` or external share storage solution, `spec.machines[0]` take cluster share storage role to persist built-in registry images and event log,  if scale down `spec.machines[0]`, the cluster will become unavailable
+1. `master[0]` from `global` or `business` cluster can't get scale down, since Tkestack doesn't have built-in `storage class` or external share storage solution, `spec.machines[0]` take cluster share storage role to persist built-in registry images and event log,  if scale down `spec.machines[0]`, the cluster will become unavailable

-2. Base on above,  the `global` cluster doesn't support scaling up with new node place to first item in `cluster.spec.machines`
+2. Base on above,  the `global` or `business` cluster doesn't support scaling up when new node place to first item in `cluster.spec.machines`

 ## Main proposal

-1. Actually, `kubeadm`already has the ability to support control plane scale up/down,   `tke-platform` component just leverage this functionality to implement this requirement.
-Currently, the control plane defined in `cluster` object `spec.machines` section when fresh install k8s cluster,  cluster controller `reconcile` will turning the set of node to k8s master nodes,  as well as add/remove new node to/from to cluster.
+1. Actually, `kubeadm` already has the ability to support control plane scale up/down,  `tke-platform` component just leverage this functionality to implement this requirement.
+Currently, the control plane defined in `cluster` object `spec.machines` section when fresh install k8s cluster,  cluster controller `reconcile` will turning the set of node to k8s master nodes, as well as add/remove new master node to/from cluster.
 Machine controller will turning a set of node to k8s worker node join to cluster

 2. New handler as bellows add to bare-metal cluster
 - ScaleUpHandlers： This is same as CreateHandlers, just handle new added nodes
 - ScaleDownHandlers:  The workload on the scaling down nodes will not get removed
    EnsureRemoveETCDMember: Remove etcd member from etcd cluster
-   EnsureRemoveNode: Delete k8s node from k8s cluster
+   EnsureRemoveNode: Remove k8s node from k8s cluster

 3. Cluster state transition:
  - Success path: Running --> Upscaling/DownScaling --> Running
  - Failed path: Running --> Upscaling/DownScaling --> Failed

 4. Scale up/down validation, if operator break below validation rules, there is a error message will show the reason in log or console:
  - Only the cluster in HA mode support control plane scale up/down
- - The `global` cluster doesn't support scaling up with new node place to first item in `cluster.spec.machines`
+ - The cluster doesn't support scaling up when new node place to first item in `cluster.spec.machines`
- - Scale down `cluster.spec.machines[0]` from `global` cluster is not allowed
+ - Scale down `cluster.spec.machines[0]` from cluster is not allowed

 5. State transition event：
-The scaling up/down event will persist to `cluster.status.conditions`section with `append` mode, operator is able to retrieve it to monitor status or debug
+The scaling up/down event will persist to `cluster.status.conditions`section in `append` mode, operator is able to retrieve it for monitoring status or debugging purpose

 ![enter image description here](../../docs/images/master-scale.png)

 ## Future work

-To minimum the impact cluster，the cluster/machine data model is not get changed,  still depends on cluster controller `reconcile` ,  but it is better to use machine controller  `reconcile`, after that, scale up/down control plane and worker node both leverage machine controller, this is align with k8s native design:  node controller cover master node and worker node in one controller.
+To minimum the impact of cluster，the cluster/master data model is not get changed, still depends on cluster controller `reconcile` to turning control-plane, but it is better to use machine controller `reconcile`, after that, scale up/down control plane and worker node both leverage machine controller, this is align with k8s native design: node controller cover both master node and worker node

 ## User case